exnlpdatasets/exnlpdatasets.github.io/index.markdown

 ## Contributions

 We welcome and encourage contributions to this site.
-If you would like us to add a missing or new dataset, please open a PR to [**this repository**](https://github.com/exnlpdatasets/exnlp-datasets) and include the following information:
+If you would like us to add a missing or new dataset, please open a PR to [**this repository**](https://github.com/exnlpdatasets/exnlpdatasets.github.io) and include the following information:

 - Explanation type (highlights, free-text, or structured)
 - Dataset name
-- Link to the associated paper
+- Link to the associated publication/preprint
 - Associated task
 - Granurality restriction (for highlights)
 - Collection method
 - Number of instances
-- Number of explanatiosn per instance
+- Number of explanations per instance
 - Total number of annotators
 - Language